tqandrade/snmp-fiberhome/README.md

 ## getCard()

-**Description:** Retorna informações relevantes de um determinado card.
+**Description:** Returns relevant information from a given card.
 If not found, the return will be `false`.

 **Function signature:**